ThomasKroes/GuacamoleWorkshop/intermediate/exercise.md

 ![blender](blender.png "blender")
 You can click **Ctrl + Alt + Shift** at any time to open the **settings** sidebar

-**Note: The URL in the address bar can be shared with others to enable collaboration (multiple users share control over the remote desktop)**
+**Note: If the service is exposed to the outside world, the URL in the address bar can be shared with others to enable collaboration (multiple users share control over the remote desktop)**